NadeemYaseen/vsd_IAT_openlane_workshop/README.md

 ![Spice Trans Waveform Image](./screenshots/spice_waveform.png)

 # Day 4:

+The concept of setup timing analysis and how to do it in OPenSTA is taught.

 * Delay table is drawn between the input slew (input transition time in ps) and output load (capacitance) and shows that how much time is taken by a cell to drive the certain load.